LuigiBernardi/GetCleanData_assignement/README.md

 path <- "your local path" # replace with your local path to downloaded file Luigi_tidy_data <- read.table(file.path(path, "my_tidy_data.txt"), header = TRUE)
 ```

+## My choices to complete the assignement

+For completing the 5 steps I've often used packages in `tidyverse` library, so my dataset are mainly tibbles.
+Details on my choices about required task can be found in `run_analysis.R` and `CodeBook.md`.

+# Step 1: merging training and test datasets
+I've loaded 3 files for training data (subject_train.txt, y_train, X_train) and binded them by columns into a sigle traning dataset.
+Then I did the same for test data and finally I merged training and test data into one dataset called `my_data` binding rows.
+Because is a task required in step 4, in this first step named just subject and activity variables leaving other variables with default names assigned by `read_delim()`: X1, X2 and so on.

+# Step 2: